 In carrying out its mandate, PRE is committed to openness and transparency.

-PRE has 12 members, in addition to the Executive Director of the Secretariat, who is an ex officio member (without voting rights).
+PRE has 12 members.
+In addition, the Executive Director of the Secretariat and a representative from CIHR's Stem Cell Oversight Committee are ex officio members without voting rights.
 Observers may also be invited to participate in the meetings.

 In addition to geographical and gender representation, PRE membership provides: